Divorce with children

 6. Decide whether to seek legal advice about formalising agreements

-8. Keep records of all communications and agreements with your ex-partner
+8. People sometimes keep records of communications and agreements with a former partner.

 How LawConnect can help